sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--db="<value>"`: The target `schema(s)` to modify.
 Comma-separated values are accepted.
 Supply "all" to migrate all schemas. (default: [all])
 * `--feedback`: provide feedback about this command by opening up a Github discussion
-* `--ignore-single-dirty-log`: Ignore a previously failed attempt if it will be immediately retried by this operation.
+* `--ignore-single-dirty-log`: Ignore a single previously failed attempt if it will be immediately retried by this operation.
+* `--ignore-single-pending-log`: Ignore a single pending migration attempt if it will be immediately retried by this operation.
 * `--noop-privileged`: Skip application of privileged migrations, but record that they have been applied.
 This assumes the user has already applied the required privileged migrations with elevated permissions.
 * `--privileged-hash="<value>"`: Running -noop-privileged without this value will supply a value that will unlock migration application for the current upgrade operation.
 Future (distinct) upgrade operations will require a unique hash.
 * `--skip-oobmigration-validation`: Do not attempt to validate the progress of out-of-band migrations.